mia-platform/community/README.md

 The Mia-Platform community is an open space for everyone using our products; any question, information or feedback is welcome so feel free to join us!

-If you have any doubt where to start make sure you have read the [CONTRIBUTING guidlines][contributing].
+If you have any doubt where to start make sure you have read the [CONTRIBUTING guidelines][contributing].

 # Mia-Platform Documentation